 Bob has long been recognized as a national advocate with policy expertise on behalf of older adults.
 In 2019, he was invited by both the Senate Finance Committee and House Ways and Means Committee to testify on a range of issues, including elder justice.

 Bob’s prior work history includes 17 years as a staffer in Congress and an appointment by President Clinton to be the Executive Director of the 1995 White House Conference on Aging, one of four he has participated in.
 He is a member of the Senior Executive Service.

-As a volunteer, he serves on the National Board of AARP and on the Tufts University National Nutrition Council.
-He is the Immediate Past Chair of the American Society on Aging.
-On September 1, Bob began a four-year term on the National Advisory Committee on Rural Health and Human Services, appointed by HHS Secretary Azar.
+As a volunteer, he currently serves on the National Board of AARP and the board of the National Hispanic Council on Aging.
+In 2019, Bob began a four-year term on the National Advisory Committee on Rural Health and Human Services, appointed by HHS Secretary Azar.

 Bob holds a BA from Georgetown University and an MPA from American University.
 Bob has won numerous awards for advocacy, most recently the American Society for Aging’s ASA Hall of Fame Award was awarded in April 2021.